Build a Chase Effect

 - Start playback from the toolbar

-- Watch the Preview panel - you should see colors chasing across fixtures
+- Watch the Preview panel; colors should chase across the fixtures

 - Adjust the layer's Speed Multiplier in the Layer Settings panel to change chase speed